This content was last updated 12 July 2021

 Can furloughed employees return on a part-time basis?

-From 1 July 2020, furloughed staff can return on a part-time basis if this suits your business needs.
-There is no minimum requirement for this in order to claim furloughed wages, but employers will be responsible for an employee’s full wages for the days they do work.
+Furloughed staff can return on a part-time basis if this suits your business needs.
+There is no minimum period for which an employee can be furloughed in order to claim furloughed wages, but you will be responsible for an employee’s full wages for the days they do work.
+Employees can be furloughed on any working pattern or number of days/hours, subject to agreement with the employee.

 What should I do if a furloughed employee is considered at risk?

-Upon returning to work, you should already have carried out a risk assessment to ensure your workplace is COVID-19 secure.
-A template Covid-19 risk assessment is available on the FSB Legal Hub.
+You should already have carried out a risk assessment to ensure your workplace is COVID-19 secure, implementing the Government guidance relevant to your sector on working safely during coronavirus (COVID-19).
+A template COVID-19 risk assessment is available on the FSB Legal Hub.
 You may be required to carry out additional risk assessments to assess any risks to the health of vulnerable employees.
 In some cases, it’s advisable to seek occupational health or GP advice in relation to the employee, to assist you in assessing risks and identifying next steps.

 If your business needs guidance during the furlough process, the FSB Legal Hub offers a comprehensive guide to furlough, as well as template letters and a 24/7 legal advice line to answer any questions about individual circumstances.